Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

 ### Push Notifications

-* Before running the application for the first time you might want to fill the `SENDER_ID` constant in the `StockListDemo.java` file with your own [GCM sender ID](http://developer.android.com/google/gcm/gs.html).
+* Before running the application for the first time you might want to fill the `senderId` constant in the `res/values/strings.xml` file with your own [GCM sender ID](http://developer.android.com/google/gcm/gs.html).
 * It is also required that the Lightstreamer Server pointed by the demo application is properly configured to handle Push Notification
 Subscriptions.
 See the server documentation for further details.